 Most laptops have at least one Control (CTRL) key, and standard PCs usually have two.
 These keys are used to optimize the other keys on your keyboard by giving them additional functions, such as copying and pasting text.
 When one or both of these keys stop working, it can be quite annoying, especially for carrying out some basic computer keyboard shortcuts.
-In this post, we will offer some suggestions you can try in the event the Ctrl key is not working on Windows 10.
+In this post, we will offer some suggestions you can try in the event the Ctrl key is not working, is jammed or stuck on Windows 10.

 Ctrl Key not working on Windows 10

 If you’re faced with this issue, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue of the jammed or stuck VTRL key.

 - Run Keyboard Troubleshooter

 - Update keyboard driver

 Let’s take a look at the description of the process involved concerning each of the listed solutions.

 1] Restart your PC